cbcrg/tcoffee/docs/tcoffee_manual.rst

 Using protein 2D/3D structural information
 ==========================================
 Using structural information when aligning sequences is very useful.
 The reason is that structures diverge slower than sequences.
 As a consequence, one may still find a discernable homology between two sequences that have been diverging for a long time beyond recognition using their corresponding structure.
-Yet, when assembling a structure-based MSA, you will realize that these sequences contain key conserved residues that a simple alignment procedure was unable to reveal.
+Yet, when assembling a structure based MSA, you will realize that these sequences contain key conserved residues that a simple alignment procedure was unable to reveal.
 We show you in this section how to make the best of T-Coffee tools to incorporate structural information in your alignment.

 Using 3D structures: Expresso/3D-Coffee
 ---------------------------------------